Wednesday, March 27, 2024

 Rushlau forced her to resign in December 2014 under false and misleading pretenses

-I believe that between the time the lawsuit was filed and settlements were reached, then-governor Paul LePage appointed Rushlau, and the Maine Senate confirmed him, to the District Court in Wiscasset...
+Between the time the lawsuit was filed and settlements were reached, then-governor Paul LePage appointed Rushlau to the District Court in Wiscasset...

-where I had to defend myself in May of 2022 against false claims of harassment (WISDC-PA-2022-00071) by my son's ex-girlfriend, Andrea Picard.
-Rushlau granted her a Protection order.
-She has kept Pete and I from our grandsons for almost three years now.
-She similarly stripped my son of his rights; mediation was waived in his family matters case, also in Lincoln County...and he is now incarcerated and she won't take the children to see him.
+where I had to defend myself in May of 2022 against false claims of harassment (WISDC-PA-2022-00071) by my son's ex-girlfriend; and Rushlau granted a her a protection order.
+Pete and I have been denied contact with our grandsons for almost three years now.
+Mediation was waived in Shane's family matters case, also in Lincoln Count; and he has been incarcerated since November of 2022.